Buying a bearded dragon is a serious decision because they are not the easiest or cheapest pets to own.

 This is not a short or quick process and does get old quickly.
 You should also thoroughly clean all the stuff the dragon climbs on or places he hides.

 Also, clean the food and water bowls, their bath section, and the prey carrier.
 Bearded dragons, and their prey, can carry salmonella.
-So it is crucial to be thorough.
+So it is crucial to be thorough and wash your own hands well before and after interacting with the beardy and their home.

 5. You Will Need Live Prey